moleculerjs/site/source/docs/broker.md

 | `withActions` | `Boolean` | `false` | If `true`, lists also the actions of services. |

 ### List of local actions
-This action lists the local actions.
+This action lists all registered actions.
 ```js
 broker.call("$node.actions").then(res => console.log(res));
 ```